Olancha, California: History

 Olancha was established by Minnard Farley, who came to the area in 1860 and discovered silver ore in the nearby Coso Range.
 The name "Olancha" is believed to be derived from the nearby Yaudanche tribe.
 For processing the ore, he built a stamp mill just south of Olancha Creek.
 The remains of a stone wall from this mill still exists and has been designated as a California Historical Site (marker #796).

 The first post office at Olancha opened in 1870.

-On August 11, 1969 Manson Family members Charles “Tex” Watson and Dianne “Snake” Lake settled down in Olancha two days after Watson had stabbed Sharon Tate to death.
-Here, Watson bought a newspaper revealing that it still was a mystery who committed the Manson murders and confessed to Lake: “I killed her, Charlie (Manson) ordered me to do so, it was fun”.
+On August 11, 1969, Manson Family members Charles "Tex" Watson and Dianne "Snake" Lake settled down in Olancha two days after Watson had stabbed Sharon Tate to death.
+Here, Watson bought a newspaper revealing that it still was a mystery who committed the Manson murders and confessed to Lake: "I killed her, Charlie (Manson) ordered me to do so, it was fun".
 This fact was witnessed by Lake during the Watson trial in 1971.
-Lake was shortly put into custody in Independence after complaints from Olancha inhabitants for swimming nude.
-After a few weeks the two of them left Olancha for the final Manson hideout in Death Valley.
+Lake was shortly put into custody in Independence after complaints from Olancha residents for swimming nude.
+After a few weeks, the two of them left Olancha for the final Manson hideout in Death Valley.

+The Olancha and Cartago Expressway is a 12.6 mile, 4-lane controlled-access expressway that serves as U.S. Route 395 from 4 miles south-southeast of Olancha to the nearby town of Cartago.
+The expressway completely bypasses Olancha, completing the U.S. Route 395 corridor in Inyo County.
+Construction started on the expressway in January 2022 and was completed in October 2025, celebrated with a ribbon cutting ceremony.
+Southbound traffic was moved to the new southbound lanes on October 7, 2024, and northbound on November 19, 2024.

 California Historical Landmark

-Farley's Olancha Mill Site is a California Historical Landmark number 796, assigned on September 16, 1964 on U.S. Route 395 in California in Olancha, California.
+Farley's Olancha Mill Site is a California Historical Landmark number 796, assigned on September 16, 1964, on U.S. Route 395 in California in Olancha, California.